spike-project/spike/README.md

 You will find there fully developed interactive notebooks allowing data analysis without any knowledge in python programming, as well as examples to starting writing small pyhton programs for specific needs.

-First the tool `ipympl` needs to be installed (it may not be installed along the scientific environment) To install it, simply do:
+First the tool `ipympl` needs to be installed (it may not be installed along the scientific environment) To install it, simply do (check warning above):

     pip install ipympl